green-party-dublin-central/nh-web/site/content/post/why-you-should-vote-neasa-hourigan-number-1-on-saturday-february-8th.md

 description: >-
   Right now you might be weighing up the candidates in Dublin Central to decide where your first preference should go.
-Below are some of the issues that are important to Neasa.
-If these issues are also important to you we'd appreciate your first preference on Saturday February 8th.
+Below are some of the issues that are important to me.
+If these issues are also important to you I'd appreciate your first preference on Saturday February 8th.
 ---
 ## Housing and transport

-Vote Neasa No. 1 if...
+Vote No. 1 for me if...

 * You think people stuck in traffic is a failure not a sign of economic activity {{< youtube lP2GkOqCmn0 >}}
 * You think [public housing should be built on public lands](https://www.greenparty.ie/over-20000-homes-could-be-built-on-public-lands-in-dublin-city-greens/) in the centre of our towns and cities.